OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 App preferences

-You can use the settings within our iOS device or within the Android app to opt-out of analytics tracking and bug reporting.
+You can use the settings within your iOS device or within the Android app to opt-out of analytics tracking and bug reporting.
 For the opt-out, if you are using our iOS app, go to the settings of your iOS device and open the SoundCloud® tab.
 With an Android device you need to open the SoundCloud® app and open the basic settings tab within.
 From there you can simply disable analytics and/or bug reporting to stop any analytics data or bug reporting information being sent from the app.
 Further information is available in our Cookies Policy.

 Deleting your account